KenACollins/github-users-and-followers/README.md

 This project is hosted on Heroku at URL https://shrouded-brook-46780.herokuapp.com/.

+In case you are unfamiliar with Heroku, they assign ridiculous subdomains to each project when you are using a free account as I am.
+This is where "shrouded-brook-46780" comes from.

 ### Components

 I coded the solution in React and created the following components:

 #### App

 Main component at top of hierarchy.

 #### SearchBar

 Displays an input field with a hardcoded label.

 #### UserCard

 Used for both the requested GitHub user and his or her followers.
 Contains avatar image and metadata that includes the GitHub username.
 When used to display the requested GitHub user, will also display a small people icon with a total count of followers.